Small Business Tax Rates as of 2025

 2. Home Office Deduction: If you use a portion of your home exclusively for your business, you may qualify for a home office deduction, allowing you to deduct some of your mortgage or utilities.

-4. Section 179 Deduction: Use Section 179 to deduct the costs of certain business properties like equipment or heavy machinery.
+4. Section 179 Deduction: Use Section 179 to deduct the costs of certain business items like equipment or heavy machinery.

 5. Business Tax Credits: Explore business tax credits such as the Work Opportunity Tax Credit (WOTC) for hiring certain employees or the Small Business Health Care Tax Credit for providing employees with health coverage.